Need for a Cultural Centre

 The demand for a Cultural Centre came from the many cultural groups who live and work in the Queanbeyan community.
-Despite having a very active professional and amateur arts community, Queanbeyan has not had its own dedicated theatre since the 1970s and has very limited public exhibition space to host local, travelling or permanent exhibitions.
-The rapid population growth and increased size of the City since the 1980s increased the need for such a facility.
+Despite having a very active arts community, Queanbeyan had not had its own dedicated theatre since the 1970s and had very limited public exhibition space to host local, travelling or permanent exhibitions.
+The rapid population growth and increased size of the City since the 1980s increased the need for this facility.

-The State Government has been very supportive of the project and during 2002 and 2003 provided a total of $1,125,000 in grants.
-The Federal Government has also been very supportive and committed $550,000 in May 2004 through the Regional Partnerships Program for the proposed Centre.
-The local Queanbeyan Players have undertaken considerable fundraising and have raised $50,000 for the project.
+The State Government were very supportive of the project and during 2002 and 2003 provided a total of $1,125,000 in grants.
+The Federal Government also committed $550,000 in May 2004 through the Regional Partnerships Program for the proposed Centre.
+The local Queanbeyan Players undertook considerable fundraising and raised $50,000 for the project.

 In December 2003 Council resolved to progress the design and construction of the Cultural Centre in stages, commencing with the theatre and exhibition space component of the project, and to allocate $1.5 million from unrestricted cash funds to match the other funds secured for the project.